-- (1) By order issued October 24, 2007, in In the Matter of the Application of The Cincinnati Gas & Electric Company to Modify Its Nonresidential Generation Rates to Provide for Market-Based Standard Service Offer Pricing and to Establish an Alternative Competitive-Bid Service Rate Option Subsequent to the Market Development Period, Case No. 03-93-EL-ATA, et al. (03-93), the Commission ordered Duke Energy Ohio, Inc. (Duke) to establish both a fuel and economy purchased power component (FPP) and a system reliability tracker component (SRT) of its market-based standard service offer (SSO).
-The FPP consists of fuel and purchased power expenses, a reconciliation adjustment, a system loss adjustment, and emission allowances.
-The SRT permits Duke to apply annually to the Commission to purchase power for peak and reserve capacity requirements on a dollar-fordollar basis.
+- (1)By order issued October 24, 2007, in In the Matter of the Application of The Cincinnati Gas & Electric Company to Modify Its Nonresidential Generation Rates to Provide for Market-Based Standard Service Offer Pricing and to Establish an Alternative Competitive-Bid Service Rate Option Subsequent to the Market Development Period, Case No. 03-93-EL-ATA, et al. (03-93), the Commission ordered Duke Energy Ohio, Inc. (Duke) to establish both a fuel and economy purchased power component (FPP) and a system reliability tracker component (SRT) of its market-based standard service offer (SSO).
+The FPP consists of fuel and purchased power expenses, a reconciliation adjustment, a system loss adjustment, and emission The SRT permits Duke to apply annually to the allowances.
+Commission to purchase power for peak and reserve capacity requirements on a dollar-for-dollar basis.
 Both riders FPP and SRT are subject to audit by the Commission. - (2) By opinion and order issued December 17, 2008, in In the Matter of the Application of Duke Energy Ohio, Inc., for Approval of an Electric Security Plan, Case No. 08-920-EL-SSO, et al., the Commission approved a stipulation submitted by the parties, as well as an annual audit process which would require Duke to file quarterly reports and to make a filing in the first quarter of each year regarding the audits for riders price-to-compare (PTC)-FPP and system resource adequacy (SRA)-SRT, formerly known as riders FPP and SRT.

-- (3) These cases were opened on January 4, 2010, for the purpose of receiving filings pertaining to Duke's PTC-FPP and SRA-SRT riders for 2010. - (4) On December 20, 2010, the Ohio Consumers' Counsel (OCC), filed a motion to intervene in these cases.
+- (3) These cases were opened on January 7, 2011, for the purpose of receiving filings pertaining to Duke's PTC-FPP and SRA-SRT riders for 2011. - (4) On January 26, 2012, the Ohio Consumers' Counsel (OCC) filed a motion to intervene in these cases.
 No one filed memoranda contra.
-The attorney examiner finds that the motion to intervene is reasonable and should be granted. - (5) On March 1, 2011, Duke filed its application for approval of the PTC-FPP and the SRA-SRT components of its market-based SSO for 2010. - (6) On March 1, 2011, Duke filed a motion for a protective order regarding two attachments to its application filed on March 1, 2011, as amended on May 24, 2011.
-Specifically, Duke requests that the Commission declare the following documents confidential: Attachment SP-1 to the testimony of Salil Padhan and Attachment WDW-2 to the testimony of William Don Wathen Jr. (collectively, attachments). - (7) In support of its March 1, 2011, motion for a protective order, Duke explains that the attachments contain confidential information, including data supporting the Rider SRA-SRT quarterly filing which includes estimates of power and capacity costs and allocations and reconciliations by retail rate group.
-In addition, Duke explains that SP-1 summarizes the Rider SRA-SRT transactions for each of the four quarters in 2010, including Duke's capacity and generation portfolio position and resource plan, depicting the type and cost of various supply-side power purchase options.
-Duke explains that this data includes confidential and proprietary trade secret information regarding its existing capacity position, forecasted demand for native load consumers, and supply requirements necessary for the provision of an appropriate reserve margin in the competitive retail and wholesale electric markets.
+The attorney examiner finds that the motion to intervene is reasonable and should be granted. - (5) On March 1, 2012, Duke filed its application for approval of the PTC-FPP and the SRA-SRT components of its market-based SSO for 2011. - (6) On March 1, 2012, Duke filed a motion for a protective order regarding an attachment to testimony filed in support of its application filed on March 1, 2012.
+Specifically, Duke requests that the Commission grant protective treat of attachment WDW-2 to the testimony of William Don Wathen Jr. - (7)In support of its March 1, 2012, motion for a protective order, Duke explains that the attachment contains confidential information, which includes estimates of power and capacity costs and allocations and reconciliations by retail rate group.
+In addition, Duke explains that this data includes confidential and proprietary trade secret information regarding its existing capacity position, forecasted demand for native load consumers, and supply requirements necessary for the provision of an appropriate reserve margin in the competitive retail and wholesale electric markets.
 If publically disclosed, Duke believes the information contained in the attachments would give its competitors an advantage in the market and would allow competitors to offer to sell capacity and wholesale power at higher prices than the competitors might offer in the absence of such information. - (8) On November 18, 2009, the Commission issued RFP No. U09-FPP-1 in order to obtain qualified independent auditing services for annual audits of Rider PTC-FPP and SRA-SRT for calendar years 2009, 2010, and 2011.
 On January 7, 2010, the Commission selected Schumaker & Company (Schumaker) to perform the audits.
-By entry issued January 19, 2011, the attorney examiner directed Schumaker file its audit report for 2010 with the Commission by May 12, 2011.
+By entry issued January 19, 2011, the attorney examiner directed Schumaker file its audit report for 2011 with the Commission by May 10, 2012.